Texas country music: 2000s and the Texas influence in Nashville

-Cory Morrow, a Houston native, had been on the Texas scene since the mid-90s.
-With the release of his fourth album Outside the Lines, Morrow found more mainstream success on the Country Music charts.
+Cory Morrow, a Houston native, had been on the Texas scene since the mid-1990s.
+With the release of his fourth album Outside the Lines, Morrow found more mainstream success on the country music charts.

-Pat Green, also an artist from Texas, began his career as part of the Texas Country scene later went on to widespread commercial success with gold album Wave on Wave after switching to a "Shania Twain/ Garth Brooks" Nashville style of Country Music.
-The album's title track hit No. 3 on the U.S. Billboard's Hot Country Songs chart and won a Grammy nomination for Best Country Song.
+Pat Green, also an artist from Texas, began his career as part of the Texas country scene then later went on to widespread commercial success with the gold album Wave on Wave after switching to a "Shania Twain / Garth Brooks" Nashville style of country music.
+The album's title track hit No. 3 on the U.S. Billboard Hot Country Songs chart and won a Grammy nomination for Best Country Song.

-Kevin Fowler, a former hair-metal/glam rocker was Dangerous Toys guitarist from the late 1980s until 1993, followed by his own founding of Thunderfoot, a Southern rock band based out of Austin.
-Originally from Amarillo, he self-released his country debut album One For The Road in 1997.
+Kevin Fowler, a former hair-metal/glam rocker was Dangerous Toys' guitarist from the late 1980s until 1993, followed by his own founding of Thunderfoot, a Southern rock band based out of Austin.
+Originally from Amarillo, he self-released his country debut album One for the Road in 1997.
 This followed with his smash independent follow-up album, Beer, Bait, and Ammo.
 He has since found national success, on a major label.

-Texas Country's influence continues to be felt in the mainstream music genre with artists such as Jack Ingram, who had already established a name for himself in Texas Country, who won a CMT Music Award in 2007 and the 2008 Academy of Country Music award for New Male Vocalist of the Year.
-He has also scored top 25 singles on Billboard's Hot Country Songs chart with songs such as "Love You" and his cover of Hinder's "Lips of an Angel".
-Another one of his singles, "Wherever You Are", went to number one on the Billboard Chart.
+Texas country's influence continues to be felt in the mainstream music genre with artists such as Jack Ingram, who had already established a name for himself in Texas country, and who won a CMT Music Award in 2007 and the 2008 Academy of Country Music award for New Male Vocalist of the Year.
+He has also scored top 25 singles on the Billboard Hot Country Songs chart with songs such as "Love You" and his cover of Hinder's "Lips of an Angel".
+Another one of his singles, "Wherever You Are", went to number one on the Billboard chart.